What is an energy audit?

 As a building analyst I have designed a much better way to conduct an energy audit under normal operating conditions.

-Commercial energy audits are by for much more complex.
+Commercial energy audits are much more complex.
 The structure is designed and built totally different.
-With a large verity of mechanical and electrical equipment.
-Anyone who has done a commercial energy audit maybe incline to tell you how much fun it can be.
+Anyone who has done a commercial energy audit maybe incline to tell you how time consuming it can be.

 Data gathering consumes a big part of the project.
 In some cases depending on the size of the building it may take well over a month to finalize a commercial energy audit.